bitpay/bitcore-website/src/guides/wallet-service/wallet-service.md

 # Running a Wallet Service
 The purpose of this tutorial is to show how to setup the Wallet Service.
 The Wallet Service is the backend for wallets such as BitPay's [Copay Multisignature Wallet](https://copay.io).
 The wallet service is very much like the backend for traditional SPV (Simplified Payment Verification) wallets except that the wallet service is much more feature-full.
+It's recommended to be familiar with running a Bitcore node running before starting this tutorial, please see the [Run a Full Node](http://localhost:3000/guides/full-node) guide for details.

-## Installing Dependencies
+## Installing MongoDB

-MongoDB is the main dependency that you will need to install outside of node modules.
+[MongoDB](https://www.mongodb.com/) is the database for the [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) and is the main dependency outside of the Node.js modules.
+Follow the [installation instructions](https://docs.mongodb.com/manual/installation/) detailed at the MongoDB website, and/or follow details below.

-### Installing MongoDB on Mac OS X
+### Mac OS X

-The easiest way to install MongoDB on a Mac is to use brew.
-Please refer to these [complete instructions](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/):
+The easiest way to install MongoDB is to use brew:

 ```bash
 brew install update